 Is the token immediately tradeable or is there a lockup period for all participants?

-Rule of thumb: If insiders (team, VCs, advisors) have more than 50% of supply, shorter lockups than public participants, or significant price discounts, the launch is not fair regardless of marketing claims.
+If insiders (team, VCs, advisors) have more than 50% of supply, shorter lockups than public participants, or significant price discounts, the launch is not fair regardless of marketing claims.

-IX.
-Fairness Score
+X. Fairness Score

 A 15-point rubric to evaluate any token launch.